Aniket2234/JwelryCatalogV5/replit.md

 This project was successfully imported into Replit and configured for the Replit environment.

+**Setup Completed**: October 4, 2025 - All configurations verified and application is running successfully.

 #### Setup Status
 ✅ Node.js 20 installed
 ✅ All npm dependencies installed